← Home

 }

-#4.2 Transaction Event Table
+#4.2 Transfer Event Table

-The generated 03_transfer_event.csv is as follows:
+The content of 03_transfer_event.csv is as follows:

 csv